mattereppe/cloud-native-5g-testbed/README.md

-# A cloud-native 5G testbed for investigating cyber-threats
+# A Cloud-Native 5G Testbed (cn5gt) for investigating cyber-threats

-This projects provides a Kubernetes application for quick and easy setup of 5G testbeds.
+This projects provides a Kubernetes application for quick and easy setup of cloud-native 5G testbeds.
 The current target is mostly represented by network attacks, but the general structure can be easily extended to cope with other use cases.

 # Quick start